MadsAagaard/pacbioGermline/README.md

 For trios, if --hpo is used, the script will generate a pedigree file (.ped) and run exomiser for the trio, using the information in the samplesheet.
 Make sure to have each field set correctly!

-Note: GENDER should be male/female, RELATION should be mater/index/pater and AFFECTED_STATUS should be normal/affected/unknown
+Note: GENDER should be either male/female, RELATION should be either mater/index/pater and AFFECTED_STATUS should be one of normal/affected/unknown

 ## Options and parameters:
     --help                  Show this help menu with available options